CS2103AUG2016-W14-C2/main/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with
+**A**: Install Menion in the other computer and overwrite the empty data file it creates with
        the file that contains the data of your previous Menion folder.

 ## Command Summary